wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * **Delicious** - Auto-submit bookmark to your account.
 * **Diigo** - Auto-submit bookmark to your account.
 * **Facebook** - Autopost to your profile, business page, community page, or Facebook group page.
 Ability to attach your blogpost to Facebook post.
 Ability to make "Image" posts.
+* **Instapaper** - Auto-submit bookmark to your account.
 * **Google+** (*with third party API library*) - Autopost to your profile or business page.
 Ability to attach your blogpost to Google+ post.
 Ability to make "Image" posts.
 * **LinkedIn** - Autopost to your account.
 Ability to attach your blogpost to LinkedIn post.
 Autopost to LinkedIn Company pages and/or Groups (*with third party API library*)
-* **LiveJournal** - Auto-submit your blogpost to LiveJournal.
+* **LiveJournal** - Auto-submit your blogpost to LiveJournal blog or community.
 "LiveJournal Engine" based website DreamWidth.org is also supported.
 * **Pinterest** (*with third party API library*) - Pin your blogpost's featured image to your Pinterest board.
 * **Stumbleupon** - Auto-submit bookmark to your account.
 * **Tumblr** - Autopost to your account.
 Ability to attach your blogpost to Tumblr post.
 HTML is supported.